joemcalister/basic-face-detection/README.md

 # basic-face-detection
-Basic face detection using C++ and OpenCV 3.0.
+Basic face detection using C++ and OpenCV 3.0, faces are detected and their coordinates are printed to console.

 ## How to compile
 You must have OpenCV 3.0 installed, easiest to use CMake to compile.